SveltePress/sveltepress/packages/docs-site/src/routes/reference/vite-plugin/+page.md

 ### `name`

-The name of theme
+The name of the theme.

 ### `globalLayout`

-The absolute path of global layout. **Should be a svelte file** For example: `path.resolve(process.cwd(), 'ThemeGlobalLayout.svelte')`
+The absolute path of the global layout. **Should be a svelte file** For example: `path.resolve(process.cwd(), 'ThemeGlobalLayout.svelte')`

 ### `pageLayout`

-The absolute path of page layout. **Should be a svelte file** For example: `path.resolve(process.cwd(), 'ThemePageLayout.svelte')`
+The absolute path of the page layout. **Should be a svelte file** For example: `path.resolve(process.cwd(), 'ThemePageLayout.svelte')`

 ### `vitePlugins`

-* If passed a plugin or a group of plugins.
-These plugins would applied in front of `sveltepress`
+* If passed a plugin or a group of plugins, these plugins would applied in before `sveltepress`
-* If passed a function.
-It will accept the `sveltepress` plugin and need to return a group of plugins.
+* If passed a function, it will accept the `sveltepress` plugin and need to return a group of plugins.
   You can customize the `sveltepress` plugin order in your returned plugin chain.

 :::info[About theme vite plugins]{icon=vscode-icons:file-type-vite}